fitzgen/rust-conf-2019/slides.md

     * copy something to learn more about it, or to cross pollinate ideas from another field
-    * analyze your feedback loop and iteration times, gather empirical evidence, treat it as a profiling and optimization problem and buil custom tooling to boost your productivity
+    * analyze your feedback loop and iteration times, gather empirical evidence, treat it as a profiling and optimization problem and build custom tooling to boost your productivity

 ---